Nazar Mohammad Mutmaeen

 In the society where there is no place and no respect for child, where there is some so-called organizations for protecting children rights that are established only to earn money through this way; if this disappointed child who is excluded from his/her rights grew and gained power, what would be his/her feelings toward rich people and the society?

 Where are the Afghan government and the Westerns that claim children, girls and women rights; is not this child girl, maiden, sister and mother of tomorrow?
 Definitely, the exclaiming of Westerns about women rights means something else; otherwise, this child girl is the worthiest in order to be taken care, aided, protected and provided with facilities and to receive education in female schools.

 Oh God, please rescue our lovely, poor, needy and excluded children that their families are looking forward to their future, from this grievous situation; Oh God, I am begging you.
 The governments established by aliens’ hands would never take care of essential needs/problems of the Afghan nation.

-Posted by Gordon Duff, Senior Editor on May 27, 2015, With 1374 Reads Filed under World.
+Posted by Gordon Duff, Senior Editor on May 27, 2015, With 1377 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.